bradygaster/downr/Server/wwwroot/posts/complete-the-ui/index.md

 lastModified: 2020-06-01 12:47:04
 pubDate: 2020-06-01 12:47:04
 categories: Create a Public UI
-description: In this step you'll finish up the user interface, along with adding a gRPC service to the AKS cluster that streams heartbeat data to the UI.
+description: In this step, you'll finish up the user interface, along with adding a gRPC service to the AKS cluster that streams heartbeat data to the UI.
 phase: 5
 step: 6
 ---

 This is the final step in getting the Blazor WebAssembly wired up.
-To make this final step short, less error-prone, and hopefully, provide a climactic end to the development experience, the `workerservice`, `publicui`, and a new service, the `grpcservice`, which will stream the heartbeat data from the `workerservice` to the `publicui`, have been packaged up as three separate repositories, complete with their own `devcontainer.json` files.
+To make this final step short, less error-prone, and hopefully, provide a climactic end to the development experience, the `workerservice`, `publicui`, and a new service, the `grpcservice`, which will stream the heartbeat data from the `workerservice` to the `publicui`, have been packaged as three separate repositories, complete with their own *devcontainer.json* files.

 Control-click each of these links to open up the repositories in new browser tabs.